-We study the dynamics and long-run behavior of this process.
-We focus on how the propensity to conduct research (via the imposition of the identifying assumption) changes as the research community's beliefs change over time.
-We provide a sufficient condition for this propensity to be time-invariant.
-The condition requires that if an observable variable is not independent of the context parameters conditional on the other observable variables, then it must be independent of all the structural parameters that affect observable variables under the identifying assumption (including those the researcher wishes to learn).
-We also show that the propensity to conduct research cannot uniformly increase over time.
+We study the dynamics and long-run behavior of our learning process.
+Our focus is on how the propensity to conduct research (via the imposition of the identifying assumption) changes as the research community's beliefs evolve over time.
+We show that this propensity cannot always increase over time.
 In other words, the research community cannot consistently lower its standards for accepting research as time goes by.
-It may, however, uniformly raise these standards over time, leading to a slowdown in the rate of research.
-The basic intuition in such cases is that as the researcher's belief becomes more precise (even if the precision is illusory because it is based on wrong assumptions), she becomes more sensitive to the assumptions' rough edges and therefore more reluctant to impose them.
+It may, however, continually raise these standards, leading to a uniform slowdown in the rate of research.
+Intuitively, as the researcher's belief gets more precise, she becomes more sensitive to the assumption's rough edges and therefore more reluctant to impose it.
+We also provide a sufficient condition for a time-invariant propensity to conduct research.
+The condition is expressed as a conditional-independence property of the joint distribution over parameters and variables using tools from the literature on graphical probabilistic models (e.g., Pearl (2009)).

-We then turn to the beliefs that the learning process induces in the long run.
-We define a stable belief to be one that the updating process converges to with positive probability.
-We show that stable beliefs concentrate on states that minimize KL-divergence of the empirical distribution of observable variables, conditional on the contexts for which research is conducted, from the distribution conditional on the identifying assumption.
+As to the long-run beliefs induced by the learning process, we define a stable belief to be one that the updating process converges to with positive probability.
+We show that stable beliefs concentrate on the states that lead to a distribution of observable variables conditional on the identifying assumption that is closest to their empirical distribution (given the true state and the contexts in which research is conducted).
 In turn, the contexts in which research is conducted are determined by the stable belief.
-This two-way relation between stable beliefs and the contexts in which research takes place means that stable beliefs are an equilibrium object.
+This two-way relation between stable beliefs and the contexts in which research takes place makes stable beliefs an equilibrium object.
 Indeed, our concept of stable beliefs is subtly related to Berk-Nash equilibrium (Esponda and Pouzo, 2016), a basic notion of stable behavior when agents operate under misspecified models.

-Our second main task is to demonstrate the model's scope with stylized examples of our colleagues' empirical methodologies.
+Our second main task is to demonstrate the model's scope with stylized examples of empirical methodologies.
 One example considers experimental research contaminated by "interference" (the identifying assumption rules out the interference).
+We show that the propensity to conduct the experiment decreases over time with probability one.
 Another example examines causal inference contaminated by confounding effects (the identifying assumption is that no such confounding exists).
-A variant on this example addresses instrumental-variable design (the identifying assumption is that the instrument is independent of a latent confounder).
+A variation on this example addresses instrumental-variable designs (the identifying assumption is that the instrument is independent of a latent confounder).
+In both variants, propensity to conduct research remains constant.
+In all three examples, researchers eventually become certain of the answer to the question, but their answer differs from the true answer almost surely.

-Later in the paper, we present two examples that expand the notion of identifying assumptions to include not only "research design" assumptions but also "structural" assumptions that involve the fixed state of Nature.
+Later in the paper, we present two examples that expand the notion of identifying assumptions to include assumptions about the fixed parameters.
 These examples also shed light on situations in which the representative researcher chooses from a set of candidate identifying assumptions.
-First, we consider an example in which the researcher tries to identify two structural parameters but can only do so in piecemeal fashion, employing an identifying strategy that is reminiscent of the "calibration" method in quantitative macroeconomics.
-Second, we present a stylized model of inference from selective samples, where the researcher's goal is learn the returns to a certain activity.
+First, we consider an example in which the researcher tries to identify two fixed parameters but can only do so in piecemeal fashion, employing an identifying strategy that is reminiscent of the "calibration" method in quantitative macroeconomics.
+Second, we present a stylized model of inference from selective samples, where the researcher wishes to learn the returns to a certain activity.
 The researcher considers two identifying assumptions: (1) agents' selection into this activity is purely random, or (2) selection is systematically related to observable variables that do not directly affect returns.
-The latter is a structural identifying assumption that captures in stylized form the method of Heckman selection (Heckman, 1979).
+The latter is a structural identifying assumption that captures in stylized form the method of Heckman selection Heckman (1979).
 Hopefully, these examples demonstrate that our modeling approach can shed light on the evolution of inference methods in empirical economics and neighboring disciplines.